melvintzw/cg3002-dance-project/README.txt

 Pi/main_eval.py
-*all hardware must be properly setup before running *files for ML models must be on same directory as this file
+*all hardware must be properly setup before running *files for ML models must be on same directory as this file *wificomms.py must be on same directory as this file

 Python script run on the Raspberry Pi 3 during data collection for the training phase:
 Pi/Data/collect.py